-Rich will be teaching a workshop, also an actors bootcamp and ministering in stage drama on Thursday at the Awards Ceremony.
+Rich will be teaching an actors bootcamp on Tuesday and ministering in stage drama on Thursday at the Awards Ceremony.

 Rich Swingle is an award winning actor, who has performed and/or taught on five continents, in 37 nations and in hundreds of venues, mostly with a dozen one-man plays he has written or helped develop: I Dreamed I Was Free, Big Fish Little Worm, The Revelation, The Acts, Alien Immigration Training, Views of the Manger, Five Bells for 9/11, Journey to the Garden, Paradise Lost, God of Hope, Shepherds Reflect on the 23rd Psalm, and Beyond the Chariots, which he's performed Off-Broadway, at the Edinburgh Fringe Festival (the largest arts festival in the world), in LA, Toronto, Hong Kong, Shangai, Transylvania, and in Beijing, Vancouver, Singapore and London while those cities hosted the Olympics.